mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       Gets the game object's linear velocity.

-      This method returns the game object's velocity through it's centre of mass, ie no angular velocity component.
+      This method returns the game object's velocity through it's center of mass, ie no angular velocity component.

       :arg local:
          * False: you get the "global" velocity ie: relative to world orientation.